narner/MyWebsite/content/main.md

 ### Working Together

-I'm currently available for small freelance iOS / macOS development projects, as well as technical writing and reserach work.
+I'm currently available for small freelance iOS / macOS development projects, as well as technical writing and research work.
 You can download my resume [here](NFA-Resume.pdf).

 ### Investing / Advising

-I do some some [angel investing](investing/); if you're interested in any of the roles at the companies I've invested in, please feel free to reach out.
+I also [angel invest](investing/); if you're interested in any of the roles at the companies I've invested in, please feel free to reach out.

 ### Other Things